Mohamed-Hassan0113/E-Commerce-Express/README.md

   - `/product`: CRUD operations for managing products.
   - `/cart`: Operations to manipulate the cart of the user.
   - `/payment`: Endpoints for processing payments using Stripe.

+- Make sure to create some dummy user accounts with one that has the role of "admin" to be able to try features that need login, also some dummy products.